Golden Sweet Zucchini Pancakes

 These sweet zucchini pancakes are packed with the goodness of zucchini.
 Just like eating a warm slice of zucchini bread with spices like cinnamon and nutmeg.

 In the fall we love to make pumpkin pancakes.
 They are sweet, hearty and are a deliciously filling breakfast.
 But for some reason they just don’t seem right to make in the summer.
 Isn’t it funny that we kind of create our own food laws even though there really is no one enforcing them?
 I guess another food law is that if you grow a garden, from the months of July – September you must only make food if it has zucchini in it.
 Otherwise you will have zucchini literally taking over your life, right?
 Well these zucchini pancakes are the summer version of a pumpkin pancake.
 They are sweet and hearty and delicious.

 Making these pancakes is easy!
 It’s just like making regular pancakes, except for the zucchini.
 First, shred your zucchini.
 You can do it with a box grater by hand, or use your food processor.

-Better than shredding it yourself is having your incredibly helpful 4 year old shred it.
-She loved it, and I loved it!
+Better than shredding it yourself is having your kids help shred it.
 It is so great having your children be helpful in the kitchen – and it really helps them learn about and love food.
-My food processor is so safe and easy to use that it was a great kitchen task for her to do.
-Plus when it comes to shredding the billions of zucchini you harvest from your garden, a food processor is a must!!
+My food processor is so safe and easy to use that it is a great kitchen task for kids to do.
+Plus when it comes to shredding the billions of zucchini you harvest from your garden, a food processor is a must!